Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

 # Road-sign-Arrow-Recognition
-Complete Version of the mini-project file can be downloaded directly from:
+Complete Version of the mini-project file can be downloaded directly from since files over 25M are not accepted in Github:

         https://pan.baidu.com/s/1sl6xGzr#list/path=%2F

+Notice:

+        currently only the 'train.csv' and 'image.rar' are up to date in this Baidu Net Disk. // 11/30/2017
 ## 0. Introduction
 This mini-project aims to identify parts of Hong Kong Road signs, especially the arrows